 - Restaurant Name: Imagine a pizza chain with a name “pizzas from Italian firewood”.
 Sounds so generic and clichéd!
 Keep your restaurant short, crisp, simple, unique, and most importantly – easy to remember.
 Like Pizza Hut.

 - Restaurant Logo: Your logo should be in sync with your brand’s philosophy and create a visual identity.
 For instance, Subway’s brand stands out in green and yellow, capturing its essence ‘eat fresh’.
 This article will tell you how to create a stellar logo that would create a recall value in the minds of your customers.

 - Restaurant Slogan / Tagline: A good slogan should deliver your brand promise.
 It should set the standard for how you want the public to perceive your brand and what they can expect.
 For instance, KFC’s ‘finger-lickin’ good’.

 - Restaurant Colours: Have you ever noticed why Burger King and McDonald’s use red colour in their branding?
 There is a scientific reason behind it.
-Warm colors such as red are said to stimulate hunger.
+Warm colours such as red are said to stimulate hunger.
 Orange is a colour of innovation and youth.
 Green is the colour nature and ethics.
 Colours can help reflect characteristics you want to portray for your restaurant.

 - Storefront Design: How does your restaurant appear in terms of layout, location, ambience, interiors, and hygiene?
 All these put together also create a brand for your restaurant.
 Black Pearl in Bangalore has a design of a pirate ship and reflects the lifestyle of pirates.
 The waiters are dressed as pirates, the rooftop lets the fresh breeze in as if you are on the sea, there is live music, and more.
 The brand image that Black Pearl design portrays is – contemporary, cool and out of box dining experience.